-(Ver 1.1, September 8) To encourage others to undertake an experiential project like this, and, when the time feels right, to consider the possibility of an online version of what Paul Levy calls "Awakening in the Dream Groups," using Skype, Zoom, or a similar "app".
-Note: the Ver.
+(Ver.
+1.1, September 8) Note: the Ver.
 1.1 revision is due to my finding that this whole project is proving to be so unexpectedly successful that "my cup" is running over with emerging awareness of things that I must responsibly attend in my life; and that I therefore focus on "awakening in the dream" of my own life, and back away from intentions to pursue any type of "awakening in the dream" with others, other than what may spontaneously emerge.